Developer Guide

 collect e/ s/,

-Expected: Emails of all the contacts in the list are collected, separated by,
+Expected: Emails of all the contacts in the list are collected, separated by,.
+The result is shown in the status message. -

 Test case: